MathiasPiazzolla/SpotifyDisplay/README.md

 ## 📖 Description
 This project uses an **ESP32** connected to an **ILI9341 display**, allowing real-time display of various information about the song currently playing on Spotify.
+⚠️ WARNING!!!
+You have to need a spotify premium account.

 ## 🛠️ Hardware Used
 - **ESP32**